paubcdev/PythonPassGen/README.md

 2. It will randomly choose that amount of words from the list, and append a number after every word.
 3. Then asks for a "joiner", a character that will be inserted between the words.
 4. It will append that joiner after the number.
-5. Finally, asks if you want to randomly capitalize some characters in the generated string.
+5. Following that it asks if you want to randomly capitalize some characters in the generated string.
 6. Then it prints either: a version without capitalized letters or with them.
+7. Finally, it asks if you want to know the entropy of it, and displays it accordingly.

 ---

 ### WiP:
-1. Check menu loops!

 ---